In this article

 Although the federal government rejected Utah’s proposal to receive full federal funding for a partial Medicaid expansion, and also rejected the proposal to allow people with income above the poverty level to have a choice between Medicaid and a subsidized plan in the exchange, Utah had already outlined contingency plans earlier in 2019.

 The state submitted its “fallback plan” waiver proposal to CMS in November 2019, after accepting public comments earlier in the fall.
-The fallback plan calls for expanding Medicaid eligibility in Utah to households with income up 138 percent of the poverty level (ie, what voters approved in the 2018 election), but with a work requirement as well as a lock-out period for “intentional program violations,” premiums for enrollees with income above the poverty level, a ban on presumptive eligibility determinations under Medicaid expansion guidelines, and various other provisions.
+The fallback plan called for expanding Medicaid eligibility in Utah to households with income up to 138% of the poverty level (ie, what voters approved in the 2018 election), but with a work requirement as well as a lock-out period for “intentional program violations,” premiums for enrollees with income above the poverty level, a ban on presumptive eligibility determinations under Medicaid expansion guidelines, and various other provisions.

 CMS granted approval in December 2019, and the new Medicaid eligibility guidelines took effect in January 2020.
-The work requirement provision of the waiver proposal was approved, but a federal judge has already blocked some states’ work requirements and although the Trump administration has appealed, it’s possible that work requirements could be a non-starter as time goes by.
+The work requirement provision of the waiver proposal was approved and did take effect in 2020, but it was suspended by April due to the COVID pandemic and approval for it was later withdrawn by the Biden administration.

 The state had created an at-a-glance chart that compared the details of the bridge plan, the per capita cap plan, the fallback plan and the regular expansion plan.
-Utah also has a Medicaid expansion webpage that includes a link to the current eligibility rules for adults under Utah’s partial Medicaid expansion, until if and when the fallback plan or regular expansion plan is implemented.
+The Utah Department of Health has also published a chart showing enrollment over time in both the partial expansion and the full expansion program.

 Very limited expansion was approved in 2017; enrollees were transitioned to expanded Medicaid in 2019